Watch a short video about the five love languages:

 In my blog on June 28, 2013, I elaborated on how powerful words are and how they can have a strong vibration of manifestation in a negative sense.
 Today, almost a year later, I would like to focus on how the same concept works in the opposite way.
 Words of Love and Affirmation have a strong powerful vibration that deepens our love.

-However, I have not always communicated affection this effortlessly.
 I have had partners throughout my life who were not comfortable expressing emotions and were suspicious of hearing affirmations or compliments.
 Instead they had another primary language like Acts of Service or Giving Gifts.
 They would, for example, do something practical as their only expression of love, or they would buy me a gift.
 Sometimes it was hard for me to understand that their language was simply different.
 What if we could graciously accept a different love language while having an open conversation with our partner about what makes us feel most loved?

 What is your preferred love language?
 Which language do you like to use; which do you like to receive?
 What is your partner’s love language?
 Your daughter’s or son’s?
 How can you learn to understand, or even speak, each other’s languages?